clement6494/project-devops-MARTINEZ-CONCHEZ/README.md

 # 3. Application of the IaC approach

-* Configure the virtual environment: to start go to your folder, open a PowerShell as administrator and run this command to use virtualbox:
+* Configure the virtual environment: to start go to your folder, open PowerShell as administrator and run this command to be able to use virtualbox (and not automatically Hyper-V):

 ```
 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All